 The Environment:

 - Most tea companies that attempt to give back to the environment to offset their impact will state something on their packaging.
 For instance, the tea brand we drink has a Tea for Trees campaign.
 They plant 5,000 trees each year in partnership with the National Forest Foundation.
 Also, their packaging is 100% recycled and recyclable.
-They really try to close the gap on their environmental impact.
+They try to close the gap on their environmental impact.

-What is the Best Tea for Gut Health
+What is the Best Tea for Gut Health?

 Buddha Teas